Gaza war protests: Italy

 Thousands of pro-Palestinian demonstrators marched in Rome, carrying a large Palestinian flag and chanting slogans in support of Palestine.
 On 17 November, a long Palestinian flag was hung from the Leaning Tower of Pisa during a pro-Palestinian protest in the city.
 On 27 January 2024, in Milan, police clashed with pro-Palestinian protesters despite an official ban on protests on International Holocaust Remembrance Day.
 On 28 May 2024, a group of pro-Palestine protesters occupied a train station in Bologna.
 On 5 June 2024, a 15-meter Palestinian flag was unfurled on top of Milan Cathedral by former Italian MP Stefano Apuzzo.
 On 5 October 2024, a Pro-Palestine protest turned violent when thousands of protestors clashed with local police resulting in at least 34 people injured.
 Chants of "Free Palestine", "Criminal Israel" and "Now Intifada" rang out in Piazzale Ostiense during the event.
 On 7 June 2025, around 300,000 people marched through the streets of Rome to protest against Israel's war in Gaza.
 On 21 June 2025, over 100,000 people attended a protest in Rome against "war, rearmament, genocide, [and] authoritarianism."
 In August 2025, thousands of people joined a pro-Palestine protest at the 82nd Venice International Film Festival.

 On 22 September 2025, a nationwide strike involving hundreds of thousands of people caused major disruptions across multiple cities.

+On 8 May 2026, pavilions at the 61st Venice Biennale closed after artists went on strike in protest of Israel's participation in the event.
+The protest was organized by the Art Not Genocide Alliance.